Follow along with the video below to see how to install our site as a web app on your home screen.

 F18"I do think the 'till the world is mended,' that he is implicitly invited to return after the world is mended is saying . . . that he, of course, will be mended as well" (1:42:05-1:42:47)

 F20"I think he's going to have some company.
 By the end of the Lord of the Rings, I think we're going to see several others go the way of the barrow wight to barren lands far beyond the mountains, such as Saruman and Sauron.
 Neither of them is annihilated.
 But they're going to be wailing with the winds . . .
-Gandalf doesn't say the Sauron is going to be destroyed.
+Gandalf doesn't say that Sauron is going to be destroyed.
 He's going to be reduced to an impotent spirit who's going to go wailing like the winds into the barren lands far beyond the darkness."
 (1:43:22-1:44:06)

 F21"The wight looks forward to moment when the Dark Lord lifts his hand over dead sea and withered land.
 Tom Bombadil, of course, at the end of his song looks forward to Arda remade.
 He looks forward to the mending of the world, whereas the wight is anticipating the ultimate marring of the world . . .
 What Tom is suggesting . . . coming back to that note of hope, that note of redemption or, at least, the potential for redemption that we were discussing before seems to be interestingly relevant."
 (1:44:56-1:46:25)